nfl/react-helmet/CONTRIBUTING.md

 otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.

+Make sure to sign the CLA - https://cla.nfl.com/agreements/nfl/react-helmet along with your PR submission.

 <a name="development"></a>
 ## Development Process
 Here are some guidelines to making changes and preparing your PR: